Sgt. Slaughter's Mat Wars

 Sgt.
 Slaughter's Mat Wars is a professional wrestling sports video game developed by Beam Software and published by Mindscape.
 It is based on the professional wrestler Sgt.
-Slaughter and was released on November 15, 1989, exclusively for the Commodore 64.
+Slaughter and the original board game developed by John T. Georgopoulos of Trigame Enterprises.
+It was released on November 15, 1989, exclusively for the Commodore 64.

 Gameplay

-The game requires a Commodore 64 joystick to play and features a unique gameplay mechanic involving managers.
+The game requires a Commodore 64 joystick to play and features what, at the time of its 1989 release, was a unique gameplay option involving managers of the wrestlers.
 Players can choose from five managers: Delores, Fast Ed, Big John, Abdul Makash, and Lucky.
 These managers play a crucial role in the game's trading system, allowing players to buy and trade wrestlers in Sgt.
 Slaughter's Auction House.
 The game also allows players to bet on matches and bribe other wrestlers to throw their matches.

 Sgt.
-Slaughter does not appear as a playable character, although he is a referee during matches and makes occasional appearances as an in-game narrative device.
-The game includes multiple match types such as singles and tag team bouts, and features multiple game modes, including a narrative-driven story mode and an exhibition mode for quick matches.
+Slaughter does not appear as a playable character, although he functions as referee in matches and infrequent appearances as an in-game narrative device.
+The game includes several match types, including singles and tag team bouts.
+It also features multiple game modes, including a narrative-driven story mode and an exhibition mode for quick matches.